 To understand the historical climate patterns and trends, the project infrastructure is clustered into 5 regions (see Figure 5 and Table 3).
 Since Uzbekistan has a high variability in climate conditions, we chose to use 5 boxes rather than the whole country for the historical climate patterns.
 The historical data is aggregated for the region covered by the boxes and analyzed in the following sections.
-To make sure the plots are not repetitive, we only show the trends and patterns for the boxes if they are different from each other.
+In order to avoid repetitiveness, the main report only displays trends and patterns for the 'FerAndNam' box.
+Nevertheless, the report still discusses these trends and patterns if they differ from one another.
+Plots for the remaining boxes are provided in the annex of the main report.

 Figure 5.
-The distribution of the transmission line and the cluster.
+The distribution of the substations and the climate extraction clusters.